josephcuenco/lingoarcade/docs/PROJECT_DOCUMENTATION_V1.md

 ## 7. Long-Term Differentiator: AI Learning Coach

-The major long-term upgrade for LingoArcade is an agentic AI learning coach.
+The major long-term upgrade for LingoArcade is an AI learning coach.

 ### Vision